WalkerWangUMN/CSCI-4211/Project 1/Project1DNSCodes/Python3/README.md

 # Compilation
 Server:
 	Run:
-        "python3 DNSServerV3.py" to start the server side.<br/>
+		Using 'python3 DNSServerV3.py' to start the server.
-        Enter "exit" to quit the server. <br/>
+		Enter 'exit' to kill the server processor.
 Client:
 	Run:
-        'python3 DNSClientV3.py' to start the client side.<br/>
+		Using 'python3 DNSClientV3.py' to start the client.
-		Enter 'q' or 'Q' to exit the client.<br/>
+		Enter 'q' or 'quit' to exit.

 # Execution
 Server: